PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 A common configuration command for POSIX shells `set -euo pipefail` includes the `set -u` configuration which returns an error if any variable has not been previously defined.
 This is equivalent to the existing PowerShell `Set-StrictMode` and is not needed to be addressed in this RFC.

+### Preference variable resolves error handling conflicts

+In cases where an existing script already handles non-zero native command errors, the preference variable `$PSNativeCommandErrorAction` may be set to `Ignore`.
+Error handling behavior of the PowerShell cmdlets is handled separately with `$ErrorActionPreference`.